crispab/crisp-dna/_docs/happiness-index.md

 The 3 main questions in the survey are:

--   **How happy are you with being at Crisp**?
+-   **How happy are you with being at Product Space**?
 This is the main overarching happiness index.
--   **How happy are you with your tasks in Crisp**?
-This means internal work such as board meetings, conference facilitation, or creating this Crisp DNA site.
+-   **How happy are you with your tasks in Product Space**?
+This means internal work such as board meetings, conference facilitation, or creating this Product Space DNA site.
 This is especially relevant for our [office team](office-team.html), who do most internal work and have no external clients of their own.
--   **How happy are you with your current client, or your bench situation?** We measure this separately, because sometimes a person could be really happy with Crisp, but sad about the current client.
+-   **How happy are you with your current client, or your bench situation?** We measure this separately, because sometimes a person could be really happy with Product Space, but sad about the current client.
 Or vice versa.
 For people who are on the bench (= no client at the moment), this can express how they feel about that (sometimes people WANT to be on the bench).

 The scale is: